List of tallest buildings in Cape Town

-This list of tallest buildings in Cape Town ranks completed buildings by height in the South African city of Cape Town, Western Cape, the second-largest city in South Africa.
+This list of tallest buildings in Cape Town ranks completed buildings by height in the South African city of Cape Town, Western Cape, the second-largest city in South Africa by population.

+The tallest buildings in Cape Town tend to be situated in Cape Town CBD, which is the economic center of the city, as well as one of its most densely populated suburbs.

+The city features 10 buildings at a height of 100 meters or more.

 Cape Town's tallest building is the Portside Tower, which stands at 139 m (456 ft); the tower was built in 2014 and was the first significant tall building erected in the central business district in 21 years.

-Adjacent to Portside the 16 on Bree building, standing at 118 m (387 ft) tall, is the city's second notable tall building in the financial district having been completed in 2021 along with the 35 Lower Long tower and the Halyard with a further new tower, The Rubik, under construction.
+Adjacent to Portside, the 16 on Bree building, standing at 118 m (387 ft) tall, is the city's second notable tall building in the financial district having been completed in March 2021.

+Other tall buildings recently completed include the 35 Lower Long tower (2020), The Halyard (2019), and #1 Harbour Arch (2023) with a further new tower, The Rubik, which was completed in May 2024.

+Site works have begun on The Fynbos (Africa's first biofilic building) in 2024 but was halted in mid 2025 due to slow sales of apartments and rising building costs.

+The One on Bree (set to be Cape Town's second-tallest building at 131 metres) started construction in August 2025 and will be completed by late 2028.
+It will be a mixed-use building with a 505-room hotel, 270 residences and retail shops.

 Tallest buildings

 This list ranks Cape Town's skyscrapers that stand at least 90 m tall, based on standard height measurement.
 This includes spires and architectural details, but does not include antenna masts.